|Birthname||Alanson Russell Loud|

 |Timezone||PDT h7w (is daylight saving time)|

-He died on December 22, 2001 at about 1 AM in Los Angeles according to his mother who gave the information on the public broadcasting system website.
+He died at age 50 on 22 December 2001 at about 1 AM in Los Angeles according to his mother who gave the information on the public broadcasting system website.
 He died of liver failure caused by Hepatitis C and HIV infection.

 - associate relationship with Warhol, Andy (born 6 August 1928).
 Notes: penpal